mankungp/101future-academy/PROJECT_STATUS.md

   - Vocabulary: school bag, book, pencil, ruler
   - 3-question exercise
   - Mock result summary after completion
+- English Mission 1 now opens as a full-screen mission at `/mission/school-bag`, separate from `/learn`.
+- Mission object visuals are local SVG assets, not CSS-only shapes, so book, pencil, ruler, and eraser are easier for young learners to recognize.
+- Wrong-answer feedback now tells the child what they tapped and what the prompt asked for.

+## Learning UX References

+LingoAce-inspired notes to keep:

+- Use a story world or mission context before drilling vocabulary.
+- Put the child into one clear action at a time: listen, choose/tap/drag, then get immediate feedback.
+- Use bright, concrete object art and character-like reactions instead of text-heavy instruction.
+- Keep parent-facing summaries separate from the child mission screen.
+- Do not build the first version like a tutor classroom page; build it like guided skill practice.

 ## Not Yet Done